secberus/interview-homework/README.md

 - Do not create a pull request into the homework repository

 ### Task
+- Show the spread of the zombies per day, with the day count visible.
-- Show the spread of the zombies on the page with at least a 1 second pause between spread.
+  - Show the spread on the page with at least a 1 second pause between spread.
 - Show the newly infected homes as the InfectedHome svg (Light green) per turn.
-- Once the spread is complete, show all stages as left/right carets.
+- Once the spread is complete, show all stages as a carousel
-  - Feel free to just use < or >, be creative with CSS, or install an icon dependency.
+  - Feel free to just use < or >, be creative with CSS, use buttons, or install an icon dependency.
+> Read the above for expected input / output for the final stage.
+- Use the implemented redux store to manage zombies
 - Use the SVG images given
   - How you implement these SVGs is up to you.
+  - Change the color of the healthy roof to your favorite color or blue

 - Enjoy the task and be creative!

+Feel free to ask questions over email

 ### Upon completion
 Option 1: